Please ensure Javascript is enabled for purposes of website accessibility

 Conclusion

-Getting your first database successfully configured to monitor with Optim Performance Manager is a big victory.
+Getting your first database successfully configured to be monitored by Optim Performance Manager is a big victory.
 It moves you from a reactive posture to a proactive, metrics-driven one.

 The entire process boils down to two critical success factors: meticulous prerequisite checks and the correct agent setup.
 Confirm that the system has high-level security permissions in place and optimize the DB2 instance configuration parameters.
 Remember the requirement for SYSADM authority when starting an agent, and the naming match between the agent instance and the Db2 instance is critical.